Quintom fields from chiral K-essence cosmology: Classical Approach

-Lines below we can appreciate the different behaviors of the scale factor, the Hubble parameter and the barotropic parameter.
-We can observe that as time passes the scale factor grows rapidly and exhibits a bounce avoiding the singularity, this behavior is claimed recently in \cite{genly2022} using dynamical system approach.
-In the upper right plot, the Hubble parameter is presented and it can be seen that it crosses the horizontal axis (corresponding to the bounce of the scale factor).
-In the panel at the bottom, the depicted behavior of the barotropic parameter is consistent with the quintom description, crossing the phantom divide line ``-1''.
+In Figure~\ref{figura_2}, we can appreciate the evolution of the scale factor, the Hubble parameter, and~the barotropic parameter, with~respect to time.
+First, we can once again observe a bouncing $A$, which consolidates our previous outcome.
+In~fact, this behavior was claimed recently in \cite{genly2022}, using a dynamical system approach.
+Additionally, in~the upper right plot, $H$ crosses the horizontal axis (at the bounce of $A$).
+Then, in the panel at the bottom, once again $\omega_{\phi_1 \phi_2}$ traverses the phantom divide line ``$-$1'', an~upshot consistent with the quintom description.

-The barotropic parameter $\rm \omega_{\phi_1 \phi_2}$ is very sensitive at the values in the constants $\rm r_i$ $\rm V_{i}$ and $\rm a_3$, with these parameters this barotropic parameter can do not crossing or crossing -1 line.
-In the following plots are shown the behavior of this parameter crossing -1 line, the scale factor and the corresponding scalar field $\rm \phi_i$ for particular value in these constants, and all other constants are determined by these one.
-We note in the Figure \ref{figura1} that the bounce in the scalar factor causes $\rm\omega(t)<0$ to suddenly cross the phantom divide line, but the bounce in the quintessence field occurs before and the phantom field have a negative behavior crossing the line 0 after.
-These values will be considered in the behavior of the wave function in the quantum evolution in the next section.